jorge-leon/femto/flisp/ROADMAP.md

 ## Next

+- GC starting with the first loaded symbol.
 - Make logging mask, and suppress catch messages by default
 - Implement more `(interp subcommand[arg..])` introspection and configuration commands.
   - (flisp output[ fd])